asterinas/asterinas/osdk/README.md

 ### Contributing

 Asterinas OSDK is developed as a sub-project of [Asterinas](https://github.com/asterinas/asterinas).
-It shares the same repository with the kernel.
+It shares the same repository and versioning rules with the kernel.
 Please contribute to OSDK according to the contribution guide of Asterinas.

 #### Note for Visual Studio Code users